lucascamourao/Digital-Image-Processing/README.md

 ## Algorythm 2:
 1) Smooth the image by applying a Gaussian filter
 2) In the image from step 1, apply the Laplace convolutional filter, generating an image/matrix A
-3) Por simplicidade, gere uma imagem/matriz, B, percorrendo a imagem A e escrevendo em B
+3) For simplicity, generate an image/matrix, B, by looping through image A and writing to B
-<br> 1. caso o pixel correspondente da matriz A seja diferente de 0 dentro de uma tolerância (0.0001, por exemplo)
+<br> 1. if the corresponding pixel of matrix A is different from 0 within a tolerance (0.0001, for example)
-<br> 0. cado o pixel correspondente da matriz A seja igual a 0 dentro de uma tolerância (0.0001, por exemplo).
+<br> 0. if the corresponding pixel of matrix A is equal to 0 within a tolerance (0.0001, for example).

 ### In both algorithms, the Edges will be represented by black pixels and the other pixels will be white.